 - forcing their partner to end a pregnancy

 - forcing their partner to become pregnant or sabotaging their partner’s contraception.

 Harassment, stalking and threats of harm

-- following someone to see where they’re going or who they’re meeting
+- following their partner to see where they’re going or who they’re meeting

-- threatening to harm someone or the people close to them.
+- threatening to harm their partner or the people close to them.